Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 My child struggles to take medication or vitamin and mineral supplements.
 Is there any advice?

-This helpful blog offers advice and information to support children and young people with autism with taking medications.
+This helpful blog offers advice and information to support support autistic children and young people with taking medications.
 This advice is also applicable to those with sensory differences, and can be used for supporting taking vitamins and mineral variations too: Sensory overload: Teaching children with autism to take medication

 -